 Mistake: Using the same bid for all placements Solution: Analyze performance by placement and adjust accordingly:

-- Top of search often converts 3-5x better than other placements
+- Top of search often converts 4-6x better than other placements (up from 3-5x)

-- Product pages work well for complementary products
+- Product pages work well for complementary products, especially with the new “Featured in Product Page” premium placement

 - Rest of search may require lower bids to remain profitable

-Data Point: According to Tinuiti’s Amazon Ads Benchmark Report, top-of-search placements command 67% of all ad clicks but require careful bid management to remain profitable.
+Data Point: According to Tinuiti’s 2025 Q2 Amazon Ads Benchmark Report, top-of-search placements now command 72% of all ad clicks (up from 67% in 2024) but require even more careful bid management to remain profitable due to increased competition.

 Tools to Streamline Your PPC Management